oracle-livelabs/analytics-ai/semantic-modeler-2/examine-ssml/examine-ssml.md

 ## Introduction

-This lab shows you how to create an initial semantic model in Oracle Analytics Cloud, starting with the physical layer.
+This tutorial shows you how to open the Semantic Model Markup Language (SMML) editor to review and make changes to a semantic model.

 Estimated Lab Time: 25 minutes

 ### About
 This lab describes how to build governed semantic models using the Semantic Modeler.
-Ask your administrator to enable the Semantic Modeler preview feature in Console.

-In the Oracle Analytics Semantic Modeler, you define the physical, logical, and presentation layers to create a semantic model, along with related objects such as variables, and initialization blocks.
-In this lab, you select the objects from a supported relational data source to define the physical layer of the semantic model.

-This lab shows you how to create the system connection required to use a relational data source with the Semantic Modeler.
-In an empty model, you create a schema and add tables selected from relational data sources.
+You can use Git repositories with Oracle Analytics to enable concurrent semantic modeler development.

+A semantic model is comprised of a set of JavaScript Object Notation (JSON) files.
+When you create and develop a semantic model locally, the model's JSON files are stored in Oracle Cloud.
+To make the semantic model's JSON files available for other development team members, the semantic model's owner creates a Git repository, initializes it with HTTPS or SSH, and uploads the semantic model's JSON files to the repository.
+Each developer creates a semantic model and uses HTTPS or SSH to connect to and clone the semantic model's JSON files to their Git repository.

+You can use the SMML editor to view and change the JSON SMML schema file of an object in your semantic model.
+If you are viewing or editing an invalid file, syntax and semantic errors are marked on the relevant line of text.

 ### Objectives